Dharini-MernStack/Super-Tunes-BoilerPlate/README.md

 # Super-Tunes-BoilerPlate

+ # Getting Started
+ Create a react app using CRA/vite.js.
+The CSS is provided in the boiler plate given.

 # Key Skills
 The intent of this exercise is to give you a thorough workout on the following React features:
 Building class components